-GITC is open to the FVSU faculty, staff, students and regional universities, community and faith-based organizational representatives.
-The training conference is from 8:00 AM - 4:30 PM, includes a campus tour and networking lunch.
-Dress is casual.
+GITC is open to the Fort Valley State University faculty, staff and students, regional universities, community and faith-based organizational representatives.
+The training conference is from 8:00 AM - 4:30 PM, includes a networking lunch.
 Reserve your seat today!
 Call Doris Nyaga, Pre-Award Coordinator, (478) 822-1063.

 Thursday, November 13, 2014

 Arden Williams, Senior Program Officer, Georgia Humanities Council